Joutseno railway station

 The Joutseno railway station (Joutsenon rautatieasema, Joutseno järnvägsstation) is located in the town of Lappeenranta, Finland, in the district of Joutseno.
 It is located along the Kouvola–Joensuu railway, and its neighboring stations are Lappeenranta in the west and Imatra in the east.

-Services
+Services and departure tracks

 Joutseno is served by most long-distance trains (InterCity and Pendolino) that use the Kouvola–Joensuu line as part of their route.
+Joutseno has two platform tracks and all trains that stop at the station currently use track 1.